Find a Qualified Attorney Near You

 - Emotional development

-The following are common factors considered by courts when determining the best interests of the child:
+The following is a checklist of common factors a family court considers when determining the best interests of the child:

 - The child’s wishes (whether a state considers the child’s preference varies depending on the child’s age)